-- Develop boat ramp at one of two locations along US 98: Leonard's Landing or Two Rut - Consider partnering with Franklin County to redevelop the currently existing boat ramp - Parking area may be developed on north side of US 98 in parcel currently owned by Franklin County
+- 1. Assess suitability of an improved boat ramp along US Highway 98 at one of two locations within park boundary: Leonard's Landing or Two Rut. - Site suitability studies and stakeholder engagement must be conducted prior to any development.
+These studies will consider factors such as visitor preference, traffic patterns on US Highway 98, and hydrological and ecological impacts. - Consider partnering with Franklin County to redevelop the currently existing boat launch at Leonard's Landing - Parking area may potentially be developed on north side of US 98 in parcel currently owned by Franklin County (contingent on coordination)